CamBish/indigenous-mt/README.md

 indigenous-mt
 ==============================

-Testing ChatGPT and other LLMs' capabilities to translate Canadian Indigenous Languages, such as Inuktitut and Cree
+Can ChatGPT and other Large Language Models effectively bootstrap translation into low-resource Canadian Indigenous Languages such as Inuktitut and Cree?

 Project Organization
 ------------